RoryDataScience/DimensionReduction/README.md

 # DimensionReduction
+Data Science Procedures to Reduce the dimensions of data sets Methods to treat and deal with categorical data

+## Project Title
+Application of Dimension Reduction Algorithms and Treatment of Categorical Variables

+## Motivation
 **Exploratory Data Analysis**
 - Columns in train and not in test dataset
 - Missing Value Analytics (msno package)